schoeberl/chisel-lab/lab1/README.md

  * Click *Create New Project*
  * Click *Next*
  * Pick a name and a location and click *Next*
-   * You might place your project in a subfolder of lab1
+   * You might place your project under lab1
  * Click *Next* to accept an *RTL Project*
  * In the next dialog box click *Add Files* and navigate to ```Hello.v``` and add it
  * Click *Next*